-Apple Fitness, meanwhile, is Apple’s exercise tracking app for the Apple Watch.
+Apple Fitness is Apple’s exercise-tracking app for the Apple Watch.
 On the app’s Summary page, you’ll find Apple’s famous rings, alongside workouts, mindfulness practices, trends, and awards.
-The app is simple and streamlined, revolving around three main goals; standing, exercise, and movement.
-These goals are illustrated by colorful rings, which gradually close throughout the day as you get closer to your targets.
+The simple, streamlined, app revolves around three main goals; standing, exercise, and movement.
+Apple illustrates these goals with colorful rings that gradually close throughout the day as you get closer to your targets.

 Apple’s three rings represent the following:

 - Stand: Users can close the blue stand ring by moving for at least one minute during 12 daytime hours.